davidsbatista/davidsbatista.net/_posts/2018-08-15-NLP_Metrics.md

 $$ \textrm{Specificity} = \frac{\textrm{TN}}{\textrm{TN+FP}}$$

-__Sensitivity__: is the same as recall, defined above, can be tought of as the extent to which actual positives are not overlooked, so false negatives are few.
+__Sensitivity__: is the same as recall, defined above, can be seen as the extent to which actual positives are not overlooked, so false negatives are few.

 __Specificity__: also called the true negative rate, measures the proportion of actual negatives that are correctly identified as such, i.e., is the extent to which actual negatives are classified as such (so false positives are few).